neonwatty/x-search-pro/README.md

 4. **Pin the extension** (optional)
    - Click the puzzle piece icon in Chrome toolbar
-   - Find "X Search Tabs" and click the pin icon
+   - Find "X Search Pro" and click the pin icon

 ## Usage

 ### Creating a Search

-1. Click the X Search Tabs extension icon
+1. Click the X Search Pro extension icon
 2. Switch to "Search Builder" tab
 3. Fill in your desired criteria:
    - Enter keywords